 Everyone has something valuable to share

-Fantastic!
+Congratulations!
 You have taken the very first step on your speaking journey.
-You have at least considered giving a talk!
+You have considered giving a talk!

-Everyone in our community has something valuable to share, whether they are aware of it or not.
-It’s really hard to recognise that you have topics, experiences and ideas that can be presented that are valuable to others in the industry.
+Everyone in the community has something valuable to share, whether they are aware of it or not.
+It’s really hard to recognise that you have topics, experiences and ideas that can be presented that are valuable to others.

-In this blog, we will go through some of the ways in which you can come up with and recognise a great idea.
-There are a few different ways to find and recognise something that YOU can talk about with confidence and enjoy working on.
+In this blog, we will go through some of the ways in which you can come up with a great idea.
+There are a few different ways to find something that YOU can talk about with confidence and enjoy working on.

 Nothing is easy until you know it